 On top of saving the most money on your packages, shipping software allows you to buy and print all of your labels from the comfort of your own home.
 You can even schedule free pickups from your letter carrier, so you’ll never have to make those trips to the Post Office and stand in those crazy lines again.
 Trust us when we tell you that nobody wants to do that…especially right now.

 Don’t Forget the Shipping Insurance

 Lastly, let’s talk about insurance.
 Even though you’ve taken the steps to protect your pottery the correct way, you should know that accidents still happen sometimes.
 Maybe another box will fall on top of your package during transit, or maybe the pottery will crack in some unforeseen way.
 In order to protect yourself when events like these occur, you should always purchase insurance for your delicate shipments.
 Shipping insurance only costs an extra couple of bucks when you use shipping software, and it’s well worth it to be able to file a claim in case something happens to your box at any point during its journey.

 Pro Tip: If you bought your shipping labels with shipping software (which you always should), you may already have insurance included with your service!
 With shipping software options, all Priority Mail services include up to $100 of USPS insurance.
-In that case, you’ll be able to file an insurance claim with USPS directly on their website in case your package gets lost or arrives damaged.
+USPS Ground Advantage labels also include $100 of insurance, whether you buy the postage at the Post Office or with online shipping software.
+With this $100 of coverage, you’ll be able to file an insurance claim with USPS directly on their website in case your package gets lost or arrives damaged.